MoaraMiranda/MoaraMiranda/README.md

 🔭 I'm an aspiring Full-Stack Developer  | Proficient in HTML, CSS, JavaScript, React, Node.js | Skilled in crafting RESTful APIs and implementing JWT authentication for secure applications 🔐 | Committed to delivering seamless web experiences that users love ❤️

-Check out my projects on GitHub and let's connect to discuss exciting opportunities and collaborations in the world of web development! #WebDev #FullStack
+Check out my projects and let's connect to discuss exciting opportunities and collaborations in the world of web development! #WebDev #FullStack

 ##